 Containerization, Cold Chains and the Flexibility of Supply Chains

-The example depicted on the above figure is illustrative of how commodity chains can become more flexible with the application of cold chain logistics.
-Conventionally, langoustines (a type of lobster also known as scampi) were fished off the coast of Scotland, brought to a nearby processing plant where they were mechanically pealed (high water pressure).
-After a maturation period of about three weeks in cold storage, the langoustine meat was then processed (e.g. cooked and breaded), packed and then distributed to the main United Kingdom market.
+The example depicted in the above figure is illustrative of how commodity chains can become more flexible with the application of cold chain logistics.
+Conventionally, langoustines (a type of lobster also known as scampi) were fished off the coast of Scotland and brought to a nearby processing plant where they were mechanically pealed (high water pressure).
+After a maturation period of about three weeks in cold storage, the langoustine meat was then processed (e.g. cooked and breaded), packed, and then distributed to the main United Kingdom market.